thebaldgeek/thebaldgeek.github.io/OpenSkyAPI.md

 Unlike most other ADSB sites, OpenSky-network.org give API access to past data.
 7 day airport arrival/departure history and 30 aircraft movement history.
 You can easily use a Node-RED http node to do a GET on the URL and present the data in a table.
-This helps give some more information as to an aircraft of interest has been lately.
+This helps give some more information as to where an aircraft of interest has been lately.

 If you are feeding OpenSky, you will have a user/pass.
 You will need to add these to the following flows.